 Unfortunately, there’s a lot of marketers out there who don’t.

-They focus too heavily on their own business and ignore the user’s needs and behaviours.
+They focus too heavily on their own business and ignore the user’s needs and behaviors.
 It’s an easy mistake to make, especially when you’ve just finished reading a kick-ass article about how someone helped a brand achieve a huge ROI.

 But just as you should be aware of the best practices in any field, you also need to know what could potentially go wrong.